 - A good guideline during an extended cold or wet winter period is to feed 3-6 lbs. of energy supplements like soyhulls, corn gluten feed, or corn to avoid weight loss during these stressful periods.

-Glaubius also recommends having a supply of colostrum on-hand for emergencies and Vita Charge® Paste, which provides a jump-start to the digestive system to protect calves during stress and help calves recover quickly without interfering with antibiotics.
-With its high level of B-vitamins and Amaferm, Vita Charge Paste also provides the perfect boost for mom if the delivery was stressful.
+Glaubius also recommends having a supply of colostrum on-hand for emergencies and Vita Charge® Gel, which provides a jump-start to the digestive system to protect calves during stress and help calves recover quickly without interfering with antibiotics.
+With its high level of B-vitamins and Amaferm, Vita Charge Gel also provides the perfect boost for mom if the delivery was stressful.